rdallasgray/pallet/README.md

 disable `pallet-mode` at any time by interactively calling `pallet-mode` (`M-x pallet-mode`).

+##Upgrading emacs

+If you upgrade emacs to a new version, emacs will fail to start properly.
+You will need to reinstall pallet using `M-x list-packages`, and then run `M-x pallet-install` to reinstall all your packages for the new version of emacs.

 ##Ignoring a section of your Cask file
 If you prefer to have Pallet ignore part of your Cask file (e.g. so you can use Cask's